How DevReins compares

 Tailscale VPN mesh

-Happy Coder iOS dev
+Happy Coder agent chat

-Mobile-native UI Not pixel streaming or screenshot relay ~ VPN only screenshot-based
+Mobile-native UI Not pixel streaming or screenshot relay ~ VPN only

-Self-hosted option Run on your own infrastructure, no cloud dependency ~ Enterprise gateway via Headscale
+Self-hosted option Run on your own infrastructure, no cloud dependency ~ Enterprise gateway via Headscale Anthropic bridge

-Push notifications Alert when agent needs your input ~ Android + iOS (PWA) ~ connection alerts ~ not AI-aware
+Push notifications Alert when agent needs your input ~ Android + iOS (PWA) ~ connection alerts

-Terminal access Full PTY / interactive shell on remote machine needs SSH client ~ via screenshots
+Terminal access Full PTY / interactive shell on remote machine needs SSH client

-File browser + search Browse, open, and full-text search project files ~ via computer use
+File browser + search Browse, open, and full-text search project files

-Dev server preview localhost framed in a mobile viewport ~ via Funnel (URL only) ~ screenshot only
+Dev server preview localhost framed in a mobile viewport ~ via Funnel (URL only)

 Hosted relay (managed URL) Reach your box without port-forwarding

-Multi-machine fleet Switch between dev boxes from your phone ~ single-machine today
+Multi-machine fleet Switch between dev boxes from your phone ~

-Cellular optimized Works well on LTE/5G, not just Wi-Fi screenshot-heavy
+Cellular optimized Works well on LTE/5G, not just Wi-Fi

-Pricing Starting cost Free early access $19/mo Pro (v1.1) Free tier + $8.33/mo Free tier + $6/user/mo ~$10 one-time API usage-based per token
+Pricing Starting cost Free early access $19/mo Pro (v1.1) Free tier + $8.33/mo Free tier + $6/user/mo Free open source Claude Pro/Max $20–200/mo plans

-Data sourced from each product's public documentation and App Store listings as of May 2026.
+Data sourced from each product's public documentation and App Store listings as of July 2026.
 Competitor details may change — check their sites for the latest.
 Rows marked ~ indicate partial support or where we have lower confidence in the claim.

 Fair is fair